shakfu/py2max/README.md

 This turns out to be the most maintainable and flexible way to handle all the differences between the hundreds of Max, MSP, and Jitter objects.

-Certain patcher methods are implementated to specialize and ease the creation of certain classes of objects:
+Certain patcher methods are implemented to specialize and ease the creation of certain classes of objects:

 - `.add_textbox`
 - `.add_message`